alifsemi/alif_mp3player/README.md

 This demo requires a working Gen2 Appkit with attached display.
 For audio playback, attach headphones or speakers to the HEADPHONES socket on the board.

 ## Building
-The project uses CMAKE for build configuration and GCC for compilation and linking.
+The project uses CMAKE for build configuration and GCC or ARMCLang for compilation and linking.
 The project has several submodules which have to be initiated before building.

 Example:
 1. git submodule update --init